LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/C-Interview/google.md

 2. Tell me about a time when you took on something significant outside your area of responsibility.[Ownership]

+The situation was at my current role at WeRide, where I supported two key projects: an onboard traffic sign detection model for vehicle deployment, and an offboard road marker auto-labeling model used by the data team to generate pseudo labels.
-Sure.
-At WeRide, I supported multiple internal teams that all depended on our auto-labeling system, including perception, QA, and data management.
-One time, the perception team requested that we fully prioritize a new traffic light model because it was blocking their L3 release.

-But at the same time, the QA team urgently needed updates on uncertainty filtering to handle an annotation backlog.
-The two requests conflicted—running both would exceed GPU limits and delay processing for everyone.
+At one point, the onboard team requested that we fully prioritize a new traffic sign model since it was blocking their L3 release.
+At the same time, the data team urgently needed updates to our uncertainty filtering module to improve label quality.
+However, running both requests concurrently would exceed GPU capacity and delay processing across the board.

+My task was to prioritize these competing requests.

-So I scheduled a short sync with both teams.
-I prepared performance estimates, system bottlenecks, and trade-off charts in advance.
-We walked through the impact of each request, and I proposed a compromise: we’d prioritize traffic light model upgrades this week while rolling out a lightweight uncertainty filter that wouldn’t slow down throughput.
+So I scheduled a sync with both teams, came prepared with performance benchmarks, GPU usage projections, and a trade-off analysis.
+I proposed a compromise: prioritize the traffic sign model upgrade for that week to meet the mass production deadline, while rolling out a lightweight threshold-based uncertainty filter in parallel, then allocate full attention to the data team’s needs the following week.

-It wasn’t easy—both teams felt their needs were urgent—but by showing transparency and backing up trade-offs with data, we reached alignment.
-The model launched on time, and the QA backlog dropped the following week.
+The result was successful: the traffic sign model launched on time, and the improved uncertainty filter was released the following week.
+While both teams had urgent needs, by being transparent and data-driven, we reached alignment and avoided resource conflicts.

 1. When you are working with a large number of customers(requirements), it's tricky to deliver excellent service to them all.
 So how do you go about prioritizing your customers' needs?
 [Customer]
 2. Tell me a time you had to leave a task unfinished [Ownership]
 3. Did you have to push back a request [Ownership]
 4. If you have conflict goals, how do you make trade-offs?[Ownership]
+5. Multitask, prioritize, time management

 * Optibot: mesh file -> assembly no sense -> key info is param in mesh file -> meet with 2 memebers in HW Team